 But we do know that numerous cancers are being treated effectively with powerful tools utilized by oncologists.
 And the mortality rate for all cancers is dropping precipitously as a result.

 So, let’s move on.
-There is not a super-secret cancer cure.
+There is not a secret cancer cure being hidden by evil Big Pharma executives.
+They are generally evil, but not stupid.

 Oh, one more thing.
 Marijuana does not cure cancer, because that trope is often a part of the whole Big Pharma is hiding the secret cancer cure.